persalys/persalys/python/doc/developer_manual/validation/validation.rst

       - remove x1-x2 copula from the list on the right
       - click on the Sobol item, right click on it and choose Modify

-    - First page check the values :
+    - First page check the values:

       .. image:: /developer_manual/validation/sobol_wizard_1st_page.png
           :align: center

-      - selected outputs : y0 and y1
+      - selected outputs: y0 and y1
-      - method : Sobol
+      - method: Sobol
       - continue

-    - Second page check the values :
+    - Second page check the values:

       .. image:: /developer_manual/validation/sobol_wizard_2nd_page.png
           :align: center

-      - max confidence interval length : 0.01
+      - max confidence interval length: 0.01
-      - max time : 16m40s
+      - max time: 16m40s
-      - max calls : 1000
+      - max calls: 1000
-      - replication size : 100
+      - replication size: 100
-      - block size : 100
+      - block size: 100
-      - number of calls by iteration : 400
+      - number of calls by iteration: 400
-      - confidence level : 0.95
+      - confidence level: 0.95
-      - seed : 2
+      - seed: 2

     - click on the Finish button

       - a window appears with a table of parameters, a progress bar and 2 buttons 'Run' and 'Stop'
       - click on the 'Run' button

-    - check result window :
+    - check result window:

       .. image:: /developer_manual/validation/sobol_result.png
           :align: center

-      - left side : 2 variables in the list view
+      - left side: 2 variables in the list view
-      - right side, tabs : Indices - Aggregated Indices - Stopping criteria - Parameters - Model
+      - right side, tabs: Indices - Aggregated Indices - Stopping criteria - Parameters - Model
       - when changing the variable, the Indices tab is updated
-      - when indices plot is displayed, a Graph setting widget appears at the bottom of the tree view : check its behavior
+      - when indices plot is displayed, a Graph setting widget appears at the bottom of the tree view: check its behavior
-      - Indices tab :
+      - Indices tab:

         - can not zoom the plot
-        - Click on the 2 last sections headers of the table :
+        - Click on the 2 last sections headers of the table:

           - the table values are sorted